yvhaarle/TidyData/CodeBook.md

 # Codebook

-This file contains a table with all the variables, their units and a description.
+This file contains a table with all the variables, their units and a description that are listed in the output of run_analysis.R

 Important notes:
-* All variables - except "subject" and "activity" - are unitless because the data has been normalised into a range between -1 and 1.
+* All variables are unitless.
+The variables starting with "t" or "f" have been normalised into a range between -1 and 1.
-* All variables - except "subject" and "activity" - are averages taken for the activity and the subject (see also README.md)
+* All variables (except "subject" and "activity")  are averages taken for the "activity" and the "subject" listed in the same row (see also README.md)
-* see also features_info.txt in the unzipped data set after running run_analysis.R script
+* See also features_info.txt in the unzipped data set after running run_analysis.R script

 Variable name | description
 --------------|------------
-subject | Number of the subject that performed the activity [1-30]
+subject | Label (number) of the subject that performed the activity [1-30]
-activity | The activity performed (self explanatory) tBodyAcc-mean()-X | Mean of body accelerometer signals in the X direction: 50 Hz time domain accelerometer signals that were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
+activity | String describing the activity performed (self explanatory) tBodyAcc-mean()-X | Mean of body accelerometer signals in the X direction: 50 Hz time domain accelerometer signals that were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 This signal was split into body (used here) and gravity acceleration signals using another low pass Butterworth filter.
 tBodyAcc-mean()-Y | Mean of body accelerometer signals in the Y direction: 50 Hz time domain accelerometer signals that were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 This signal was split into body (used here) and gravity acceleration signals using another low pass Butterworth filter. tBodyAcc-mean()-Z | Mean of body accelerometer signals in the Z direction: 50 Hz time domain accelerometer signals that were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 This signal was split into body (used here) and gravity acceleration signals using another low pass Butterworth filter.